Docker Enterprise and what’s new in 2.1?

 Docker Enterprise 2.1 is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premise and in the cloud.

-The 2.1 edition is special for those who love Windows because this edition saw improved support for Windows Servers that include Windows Server 1709, 1803, and 2019.
+The 2.1 edition is special for those who love Windows because this edition saw improved support for Windows Servers that, include Windows Server 1709, 1803, and 2019.
 And you can now use migration tools for a hassle-free update to the latest version.
-The latest windows server release supports images with smaller sizes which means lower storage space and improved performance.
+The latest Windows server release supports images with smaller sizes which means lower storage space and improved performance.

-It looks like this release has had special attention towards two things which all admins are always concerned about viz. security and visibility.
+It looks like this release has had special attention towards two things that all admins are always concerned about viz., security and visibility.
 You can control who gets to access what by integrating SAML 2.0 authentication.
 FIPS 140-2 validated Docker Engine, detailed audit log and Kubernetes network encryption are some of the other security measures.
 The dashboard with all the metrics data lets you have a look at the health of nodes and containers, provides visibility into the runtime vulnerabilities and a provision to track background activities which makes life easy for admins.
-In addition, the online garbage collection and policy-based image pruning will bring down your storage expenses.
+In addition, online garbage collection and policy-based image pruning will bring down your storage expenses.

 But what I personally liked the most in this release is the enhanced support for Kubernetes users that includes fully featured Kubernetes orchestration and CNCF Certified Kubernetes conformance.